Nyerguds/MobiusMapEditor/README.md

 * Added command line file argument support, which allows setting the editor as application for opening ini/mpr files.
 * House Edge reading now corrects values with case differences so they show up in the dropdown.
 * Centralised the House Edge array on the House class, and changed its order to a more logical North, East, South, West.
 * Fixed order of the Multi-House colours.
-It seems the error is not in the editor, but in bizarre mixed-up team color names in the remastered game itself.
+It seems the error is not in the editor, but in bizarre mixed-up team colour names in the remastered game itself.
 * Remapped Neutral (TD only) and Special as yellow, as they are in the game.
 * All tool windows will now save their position.
 * Tool windows for which no position was previously set will center themselves on the right edge of the editor.